SpyceTewan/portal2-workshop-vmf/README.md

 # Tewan's Portal 2 Workshop map sources
-These are the original raw VMF files to my workshop maps.
+These are the original raw VMF files of my workshop maps.
 They are free to look at for everyone.

 ### ❗❗ Do not redistribute my maps without permission ❗❗